NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, and Google Spreadsheets.
 See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.

 In this first step, we'll browse our computer to the sample data file for this lesson.
-In this case, we will be using a very similar data set obtained from a covid-19 study to the one we used in the previous metadata module.
+In this case, we will be using a data set very similar to the one we used in the previous metadata module, obtained from a covid-19 study.
 Instructions on downloading the data are available in [Setup]({{site.baseurl}}/setup.html).

 Once OpenRefine is launched in your browser, the left margin has options to `Create Project`, `Open Project`, or `Import Project`.
 Here, we will create a new project: